wochinge/get-pull-request-labels/README.md

 ## Parameters

-- `repo-token`: This token is used to authenticate with the GitHub API
+- `repo-token` (optional): This token is used to authenticate with the GitHub API
 - `branch`: Branch which is used to identify the pull request for whom the labels should be retrieved